 I’ll show you an image that immediately shows the different dimensions of a 40 breeder, a 40 long, and a 40 high.
 You’ll also want to know why anyone would want to buy a 40 breeder if it’s an option for you and what fish you are able to keep in them.
 Let’s first check out some of the dimensions!

 Dimensions of a 40 Breeder compared to other 40 gallon tanks

 Whenever someone is talking about a 40 Breeder, they’re talking about a tank that’s about 16” tall and not that wide.
 The exact measurements can vary based on what manufacturer you’re looking at.

 Besides these three varieties, there’s also a 40 Cube.
-All sides of the 40 Cube are around 20 ¾ “ to end up with 40 gallon.
+All sides of the 40 Cube are around 20 ¾ “ to end up with 40 gallons.

-The lower profile of a 40 gallon breeder tank makes it easy for the fishkeeper to adjust the layout of the aquarium and to handle fish.
+The lower profile of a 40-gallon breeder tank makes it easy for the fishkeeper to adjust the layout of the aquarium and handle fish.
 The ease of catching fish is the reason why these dimensions are called a breeder tank.

 Why would you want a 40 Breeder aquarium

 There are many benefits of having a 40 Breeder.
 The low height in combination with the bigger footprint makes it easy to catch fish and handle fry.
 However, there are many people that own 40 Breeder tanks that never had the intention to breed any fish.
 That’s because of the other benefits.